Content and photography originally posted by Vagabond3

 As dusk set in, we drove the few minutes back to Aiken’s Historic Downtown, which when we arrived seemed to already be closed for the night.
 Our B&B was about two blocks from dinner, so we decided to walk – not sure if the brewery would still be open.

-The next morning, Augustine was overjoyed by the idea of going to breakfast but nothing having to drive in the car to get there.
-She might be a natural B&B lover at three years old.
+The next morning, Augustine was overjoyed by the idea of going to breakfast but not having to drive in the car to get there.
+She might be a natural B&B lover at 3 years old.

 Content and photography originally posted by Vagabond3